 Audrey Parrish and Travis Smith presented research at the Psychonomic Society meeting in Boston in November.

 Michael Beran presented an invited address for the McCahan Colloquium Series at Furman University in November.
 He talked about prospective cognitive processes in nonhuman primates.
 In addition to meeting and talking with many outstanding students and faculty, he had the chance to see the boyhood home of John B. Watson, who graduated from Furman University.

-Anamaria Otalora-Garcia presenting at the Psychology Undergraduate Research Conference (PURC).
+Anamaria Otalora-Garcia presenting at the Georgia State Psychology Undergraduate Research Conference (PURC).

 Victoria Kelly also presented at PURC.